 Submit to our CHI 2019 workshop exploring the intersection of philosophy and HCI!
-Papers due February 12th, 2019.
+Papers deadline extended to February 19th, 2019.

 In the Authentic User Experience Lab (AUX Lab) at Indiana University Bloomington, we integrate empirical and humanistic methods to do research with subcultures.
 We publish in human-computer interaction (HCI) and other related venues (e.g., CHI, DIS, CSCW, ECSCW, ICWSM).
 Take a look at our projects and publications.

 By subverting the now, subcultures become harbingers for the future practices and values of mainstream culture.
 Contemporary trends (e.g., in art) and movements (e.g., feminism) can be traced back to subcultures.
 Lying on the fringes of society, subcultures creatively reinforce and communicate their distinctive traditions—–their authenticity—in a sensor-rich and socially-networked society.

 We characterize this relationship of technology with subcultures, design systems to support their notion of authenticity, and fashion new frameworks and methods to inform designs that help people strive for meaningful lives.
 We subscribe to the idea that society as a whole can learn a great deal about how to live from subcultures, the delightful, diverse microcosms they are.

 We are always looking for new collaborators.
 If you are interested in doing research with us, please contact Professor Norman Makoto Su.

 December 2018: Norman is honored to have received the NSF CAREER award for “Integrating a Data-Driven Approach with Technologies for Sharing Rural Knowledge and Values”!
 We’re excited to push forward an agenda to design with rural subcultures in America.